-The Office of International Student Services has prepared this handbook, which contains valuable information about Nichols College and about living in Dudley.
+The Office of International Programs has prepared this handbook, which contains valuable information about Nichols College and living in Dudley.
 We hope this handbook will be a helpful resource throughout your stay at Nichols.
-It is written as a supplement to other Nichols publications.

-As the staff of International Student Services, we welcome you to Nichols College!
+The staff of International Programs, we welcome you to Nichols College!
 The international life of Nichols College, as well as the Nichols community, is greatly enhanced by your presence.